MMarinov97/ConwayGameOfLife-SDL/README.md

   <img width="400" height="400" src="https://i.imgur.com/s2SkU8I.gif">
 </p>

-This is the first implementation of a simple 2D graphics engine (engine.h) that is still in development.
+It uses the first version of a simple 2D graphics engine (engine.h) that is still in development.